• Skip to primary navigation

 1. Cover with a piece of light kitchen towel and let the rolls proof until they are double in size.
 These easy yeast rolls will continue to rise as they bake so it is sufficient to let them proof until double in size.

-2. Bake in a preheated oven at 165 degrees Celsius for 25 minutes.
+2. Bake in a preheated oven at 165 degrees Celsius for 25 minutes until they turn golden brown.
 Place the rolls on the lowest rack in your oven.

 3. Once baked, remove the yeast rolls from the oven and brush the top with melted butter.